IO Ninja Hardware Client

 PATH=$PATH:<IONINJA_ROOT_DIR>/bin/

-3. Configuring USB permissions
+3. Configuring USB Permissions

-1. Create a file /etc/udev/rules.d/900-ioninja-hw.rules with the following contents:
+1. Create a file at /etc/udev/rules.d/900-ioninja-hw.rules with the following contents:

 SUBSYSTEM=="usb", ATTR{idVendor}=="16d0", ATTR{idProduct}=="0e26", MODE="0666", GROUP="users"